0xfuturistic/solhooks/README.md

 ```
 In the above example:

-- The preHook ensures that the balance is checked in the token contract before making the transfer.
+- The `preHook` ensures that the balance is checked in the token contract before making the transfer.

-- The postHook records the transaction details in the ledger contract after the transfer.
+- The `postHook` records the transaction details in the ledger contract after the transfer.

 ### Benefits of Chaining Operations with Solhooks
-- Modularity: Each operation remains a separate module, enhancing code readability and maintainability.
+- **Modularity**: Each operation remains a separate module, enhancing code readability and maintainability.

-- Reusability: Common operations (like balance checks) can be reused across different functions or contracts.
+- **Reusability**: Common operations (like balance checks) can be reused across different functions or contracts.

-- Flexibility: Easily change the sequence of operations or add/remove operations as needed without restructuring the entire function.
+- **Flexibility**: Easily change the sequence of operations or add/remove operations as needed without restructuring the entire function.

 ### Use Cases:
-- Complex DApps: In decentralized applications with multiple contracts interacting, Solhooks can ensure the correct sequence of calls between them.
+- **Complex DApps**: In decentralized applications with multiple contracts interacting, Solhooks can ensure the correct sequence of calls between them.

-- Upgrades & Migrations: If you're migrating from one contract version to another, hooks can help in sequencing data transfers and updates.
+- **Upgrades & Migrations**: If you're migrating from one contract version to another, hooks can help in sequencing data transfers and updates.

-- Security: By adding checks or validations as pre-hooks, you can enhance the security of your main function.
+- **Security**: By adding checks or validations as pre-hooks, you can enhance the security of your main function.

 In essence, Solhooks provides a powerful framework for developers to seamlessly stitch together intricate workflows in their Ethereum smart contracts, making the development process both efficient and elegant.

-## 🛡️ Enforcing Invariants and Constraints
+## 🪢 Enforcing Invariants and Constraints
 With Solhooks, developers can add arbitrary invariants and enforce constraints as pre and post hooks.
 This ensures:

 - **Preconditions:** Before the execution of the main function, the preHook can be used to check certain conditions (preconditions) that must be satisfied.